stratomercata/stratomercata-transcripts/README.md

 # 1. Extract audio from video (if needed)
 ffmpeg -i "video.mp4" -q:a 0 -map a output.mp3

-# 2. Transcribe with speaker identification
+# 2. Transcribe with speaker identification (forces English by default)
-python3 diarize_and_combine.py output.mp3
+python3 transcribe_with_diarization.py output.mp3
 # Output: output_transcript_with_speakers.txt

 # 3. Map speaker labels to names